-Polyester fiberfill, sometimes referred to by the trademarked name, Poly-fil™, is perhaps the most common type of filling used in the production of cervical pillows.
-Its compressible and elastic nature makes it well-suited for use inside a pillow.
+Polyester fiberfill, sometimes referred to by the trademarked name, Poly-fil™ has a compressible and elastic nature makes it well-suited for use inside a pillow.
 It’s also very cheap.
 Unfortunately polyester fiberfill clumps and flattens out easily.
 For this reason, they require frequent readjustment or “fluffing.”

 What’s more, it is manufactured using questionable chemicals that are a potential hazard to both the environment and our health.

 There are many other types of pillow fillings to chose from, each with its own advantages and disadvantages.
 Ultimately, we believe that buckwheat hulls are far superior to all other types of pillow filling.
 We’ve been selling traditionally sized buckwheat bed pillows for years.
 Thousands of happy customers can attest to the comfort that buckwheat hulls can provide.

 What are buckwheat hulls?

 Popular throughout Asia for centuries, buckwheat hulls are a proven pillow filling that provides better, more comfortable rest.
 Filled with thousands of tiny all-natural buckwheat hulls, a buckwheat pillow will provide luxurious support for your body that simply can’t be matched by traditional pillows.
 Its unique malleable characteristics enable it to conform perfectly to the shape of your body, providing consistent, cool and comfortable support.

 Typical pillows filled with soft, compressible filling types like polyester fiberfill or down can collapse under the weight of your body.
 As a result, these types of pillow filling lose their loft and become too thin.
 To make matters worse, traditional pillows can build up and retain your body heat.
 This will make them them uncomfortably warm.
 Fiddling with your pillow to find the “sweet spot” is inconvenient and uncomfortable.